Snapshot virtual tour

 Timber Shaft Trail

-The Timber Shaft Trail is one of the most advanced and technically challenging mountain bike trails in the system.
-The trail winds around and on top of iron ore boulders and specially-built wood riding features.
-It certainly has the “WOW” factor – you’ll see!provides an in-depth look at the Man High balloon launch which occurred here in 1957.
+The Timber Shaft Trail is one of the most advanced and technically challenging trails in the system.
+The trail winds around and on top of iron ore boulders and specially-built wood riding features, and provides an in-depth look at the Man High balloon launch which occurred here in 1957.
 The event set a world altitude record and conducted valuable experiments for the space program.

 Cuyuna Lakes State Trail - East

-This is a great place to explore the history of the Cuyuna Range or start your outdoor adventure.
-The parking lot serves as a trail-head for the Cuyuna Lakes State Trail and an entry point for the Croft Mine.
+This is a great place to explore the history of the Cuyuna Range and start your outdoor adventure.
+The parking lot serves as a trailhead for the Cuyuna Lakes State Trail.
 Kiosks provide in-depth orientation and maps for visitors.

 Cuyuna Lakes State Trail - West